Account

 Advanced search

 This is an open access title available under the terms of a CC BY-NC-ND 4.0 International licence.
-It is free to read on the Oxford Academic platform and offered as a free PDF download from OUP and selected open access locations.
-Using the example of Sweden, the...
+It is free to read on Oxford Academic and offered as a free PDF download from OUP and selected open access locations.
+Two Models of Biblical Purity: The Science of...

 Les livres numériques peuvent être téléchargés depuis l'ebookstore Numilog ou directement depuis une tablette ou smartphone.